 While the adjustability and smaller volume output of LVLP spray guns make them an ideal option for cabinets, like a conventional air sprayer, they require an air compressor, which might mean an additional purchase if you don’t already own one.

-Tips for Using a Paint Sprayer for Cabinets
+Tips for Using a Paint Sprayer

-- The first key to success is choosing the proper tip.
+Using a paint sprayer is an effective way to apply a smooth finish to your cabinets, but working with them can take some getting used to.
+The first key to success is choosing the proper tip.
 Spraying cabinets is a relatively small job, so use a tip that delivers a smaller fan of paint.
 A 311 tip, which delivers a 6-inch fan, is a good option.

 Before you begin spraying cabinets, conduct a few test sprays on cardboard or scrap wood.
 This will allow you to practice your technique and fine-tune the sprayerâs adjustments for an optimal finish.

 When spraying, make slow, even passes with the sprayer, overlapping each pass by about half to ensure proper coverage.
 Keep the sprayer perpendicular to the cabinet as you make each pass.
 Resist the urge to fan the sprayer by bending your wrist, as this will result in uneven coats.

-- Clean up immediately after the paint job.
 Once you’re done painting, clean the sprayer immediately, making sure to disassemble all removable parts.
 Delaying the cleaning process will allow the paint to dry in the sprayer, making cleaning much more difficult.

 Read on for answers to the most common questions about spraying kitchen cabinets.